 Ford Mustang Mach-E: This car has been given maximum safety and green ratings from both Euro NCAP and Green NCAP.
 It’s a fully electric car, just like the Tesla models, and received full marks on the Clean Air and Emissions test.
 As for the price factor, it costs about $5,000 less than the Tesla 3, though it gets about thirty miles less range per charge.

 Volkswagen ID.4: Named “World Car of the Year,” one of the requirements for this award is to be more affordable than luxury cars, which makes the ID.4 more accessible.

 The design is more eco-forward.
 Rather than trying to make electric cars feel just like combustion engine cars, Volkswagen ID.4’s dash is much more like Tesla’s.
 It’s all electric, and it feels like it too.
 Volkswagen also offers free fast charging stations, which can be located by drivers through an app.

 Tesla and Volkswagen appear to be rapidly upgrading and updating their technology, while Ford and Chevy are trying to update their fleet with new, electric technology, rather than reinventing the wheel (pardon the pun).

-All their electric car models are smaller than their combustion engine counterparts, which also have a positive impact on the environment.
-Battery recycling will be a big plus for those wanting to have sustainable cars, since battery manufacturing is extremely emissions-heavy.
+All their electric car models are smaller than their combustion engine counterparts, which also has a positive impact on the environment.
+Battery recycling will be a big plus for those wanting to have sustainable cars, since battery manufacturing is extremely emissions heavy.